ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.5:
-        *   Added locking for the event-drawing loops to prevent seqfaults with multiple inputs.
+        *   Added locking for the event-drawing loops to prevent segfaults.
+            Active only when recording, to prevent iterator invalidation.
+        *   Added an underrun indicator to the main window.
         *   The client name ("seq66") is no longer shown, nor saved in the 'rc' file.
 Easier to use multiple Seq66's with the --client-name option.
         *   Updating Dia diagram, finding and fixing issues and dead code.